TheMTank/GridUniverse/docs/GridWorld.md

 ## Code and Examples

-Study the self-contained easy to read environment code within `core/envs/gridworld_env.py`.
+Explore the self-contained environment code within `core/envs/gridworld_env.py`.

-Run and study the code within `examples/gridworld_examples.py` and `core/algorithms/policy_iteration.py` to see how to use the environment more clearly.
+Run the code within `examples/gridworld_examples.py` and `core/algorithms/policy_iteration.py` to see how to use the environment more clearly.